CommScope: History

 In 2008, CommScope was chosen to provide the Dallas Cowboys with the connectivity for their new stadium starting with the 2009 NFL season, using over 5 million feet of copper and fiber-optic cabling.

 In 2011, The Carlyle Group acquired CommScope.
 This acquisition made CommScope privately owned by The Carlyle Group and removed it from the New York Stock Exchange.
 Eddie Edwards was appointed president and chief executive officer, succeeding Frank Drendel, who had served as CommScope's CEO since the company's founding in 1976.
 Drendel continued as the chairman of the board.

 On October 25, 2013, CommScope had its initial public offering on the NASDAQ, being listed as COMM.

 In February 2016, it was announced that the Daytona International Speedway had a new wiring infrastructure from CommScope.
 In June 2016, CommScope was signed by the Carolina Panthers to upgrade the wireless and wired communications at the team's Bank of America Stadium.

 In November 2016, the Carlyle Group announced the sale of its remaining shares of CommScope.

 In 2019, for the Hong Kong-Zhuhai-Macao Bridge, a 55 kilometer bridge-tunnel system, CommScope supplied over 110 multiband antennas supporting 2G, 3G, and 4G network bands.

+In 2020, CommScope broke into the Fortune 500 rankings for the first time, coming in at the number 381 spot.

 On October 1, 2020, CommScope announced that Charles Treadway would succeed Eddie Edwards as the company's new president and CEO.
 The company also announced that Bud Watts would replace Frank Drendel as chairman, with Drendel being named chairman emeritus.

+In November 2023, CommScope moved its headquarters from Hickory, to nearby Claremont, North Carolina.

+In 2024, it fell from the Fortune 500 rankings, coming in at the number 503 spot.

 In May 2025, CommScope launched its XPND modular fiber termination platform which features interchangeable panels and cassettes, allowing service providers to customize configurations and expand capacity as needed.
+In November 2025, CommScope moved their headquarters to Richardson, Texas.